gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Erileine blinked.
 "Excuse me?"

-"Well, if everyone is as popular as you and the bosun...
-I'd say he was twelve or thirteen.
+"Well, if everyone is as popular as you and the bosun…  I'd say he was twelve or thirteen.
 Could use some new clothes and a bath, but he had very nice eyes."

 Blushing, Erileine thanked her again and climbed the stairs to her room.
 The only light came from a sliver of dayglass beside the window.
 It was cheap stuff, so orange that it was almost red, and didn't cast nearly enough to read by, but she sat on his bed with the book open in her lap anyway.
 It had to have been the thief.
 But why would he give her a book?
 Unless he planned to tell the militia that she had stolen it.
 No, that didn't make any sense.
 The old woman would tell them where it had come from.

 She riffled its pages, then turned it upside down and shook it.
 Nothing.
 Invisible ink?
 Magic writing that would only show up when the moon was full, or if the reader whistled the right song?

 Defeated, she wrapped the book in her spare shirt and slipped it into